hellerve/blog/wip/Variable_Arity_through_Macros.md

 ## Caveats

-Okay, okay, that was cool, and weird, and maybe your head spins a little bit.
+Okay, okay, that was cool, and weird, and maybe your head is spinning a little bit.
 Mine certainly did when I stumbled upon this technique.

 Now there are two important caveats with this version of the code: